Zenchiyu/advanced-formal-tools/logbooks/README.md

 ### Current objective(s):
 * Same as previously but with a bigger focus on case studies and limitations
-* Find an nteresting case study with real life applications
+* Find an interesting case study with real life applications
 * Limitations of PRISM:
     - What about big models ?
 Can we import data "into PRISM language" ?
 (Maybe dive into [explicit models](http://www.prismmodelchecker.org/manual/Appendices/ExplicitModelFiles))
     - Can we have reward distributions ?